Skip to Content

 The wine cave at Gibbston Valley Winery!

-The next wine tour in Queenstown is a 4.5-hour afternoon tour to the Gibbston Valley Wine Region.
+The next wine tour in Queenstown is this 4.5-hour afternoon tour to the Gibbston Valley Wine Region.
 Your tour includes a visit to three wineries and even a tour through an underground wine cave.
 How cool!

 At just a 30-minute drive from Queenstown, choosing this tour means you won’t spend too much time traveling to and from the wineries.
 You will have some free time at Gibbston Valley Winery to enjoy some lunch if you wish – which I highly recommend doing.
 However, on this tour, you’ll need to pay for lunch yourself.